michaelhyi/distributed-message-queue/README.md

 ### Distributed Consensus

 As mentioned above, this distributed system uses ZooKeeper for distributed consensus and metadata.
-The following are formats of ephemeral nodes in
+The following are formats of ZNodes in ZooKeeper:
-ZooKeeper:

 ```
 /free/{partition_ip_addr}:{partition_port}